“Downtime costs money.”

 So, why wait?
 Schedule an on-site computer repair appointment, right now.
 The good ol’ days are back.
 It’s that easy!

 It’s been several weeks since we closed up our computer repair shop in Mountain Top, making the Dolphin Plaza on Route 315 our permanent home.
-(Located on 237 Old River Road Wilkes-Barre, PA 18702, in the rear of the Dolphin Plaza.
+(Now located on 237 Old River Road Wilkes-Barre, PA 18702, in the rear of the Dolphin Plaza.
 Come on down and see our new place!)

 We’re about as moved-in as we’re going to get, and the dust is still settling, but we are completely open for business.
 Fixing iPhones and iPads, desktop and laptop computers, etc., etc. And don’t forget, if you’re having trouble upgrading to Windows 10, we are here to help.
 The bugs are still being ironed out, but quite a few people have reported that they like it much more than Windows 8.